tracycaldwell/thinkcspy/_sources/Strings/Exercises.rst

         text6 = "Wright's book, Gadsby, contains a total of 0 of that most common symbol ;)" answer6 = "The text contains 55 alphabetic characters, of which 0 (0%) are 'e'." testEqual(analyze_text(text6), answer6)

+**Ready to submit your code?
+Time to fork, and submit a Pull Request to**: `this Github Repository <https://github.com/devetrycodeforward/09-analyze-text>`_.